MDMods/.github/profile/README.md

 ## Contributing
 If you would like to contribute to any project, please read our [contributing guidelines](CONTRIBUTING.md) for more information.
 ## Move your mod here!
 If you have a mod that you would like to share with the community, please consider moving it to this organization.
 We would love to have your work here!
-If you are interested, please contact AshtonMemer on the [Discord server](https://discord.gg/mdmc) for more information.
+If you are interested, please contact Ashton on the [Discord server](https://discord.gg/mdmc) for more information.